Victoria’s Secret Model Winnie Harlow Stuns In A Tiny Blue Bikini

 — Celebrity&Tech News (@CelebTechNews) May 13, 2019

-Speaking to Vogue UK during an interview back in 2017, Harlow admitted that even though she does a lot of it she actually hates doing cardio-heavy workouts and instead prefers to do weight training to get her body looking so toned.
+Speaking to Vogue UK during an interview back in 2017, Harlow admitted that even though she does a lot of it, she actually hates doing cardio-heavy workouts and instead prefers to do weight training to get her body looking so toned.

 “In London, I have a lot of different trainers but my go-to gym is Third Space.
 I hate cardio and I have to do a lot of it currently but I really don’t like it, I prefer weight training,” Winnie told the fashion outlet of her impressive exercise routine.

-“Pilates is a lot of fun too, as I love to stretch,” she then continued in the interview, revealing that she used to do ballet when she was younger which is why she still loves to incorporate stretches into her workout routine.
+“Pilates is a lot of fun too, as I love to stretch,” she then continued in the interview, revealing that she used to do ballet when she was younger, which is why she still loves to incorporate stretches into her workout routine.

-Harlow also shared that eating well is just as important for her when it comes to looking and feeling healthy as hitting the gym.
+Harlow also shared that eating well is just as important as hitting the gym for her when it comes to looking and feeling healthy.

 “I’m trying to eat well as it is a part of my job.
 I think it’s great though because I do feel brighter and lighter when I am eating healthily,” Winnie then said, admitting that she’s a big fan of eating vegetables.

 “I take my vitamins and drink lots of water,” Harlow continued of her healthy routine while chatting with the outlet.
-“I take multi-vitamins and a fibre supplement to keep my digestive system on track and a probiotic to keep everything in balance.”
+“I take multi-vitamins and a fiber supplement to keep my digestive system on track and a probiotic to keep everything in balance.”